Autopay can help streamline your finances, but it must be used with care. Read on to learn how to set it up and how to make it work best for you.

 Don’t use automatic payments as an excuse to check out of actively managing your finances.

 Even if you have alerts set up, it’s still crucial to review your statement every month to make sure everything looks OK before your automatic payment processes, Clements says.

 It’s also a good idea to set an alert on your calendar to review your automatic payments regularly.
-And make sure to revisit your autopay arrangements any time your financial situation changes – for example, if you lose your job or experience a sudden change in income as so many Americans have recently due to the coronavirus.
+And make sure to revisit your autopay arrangements any time your financial situation changes – for example, if you lose your job or experience a sudden change in income as so many Americans have recently due to COVID-19.
 If you’ve got autopay set to pay the full balance of your card, you may need to temporarily switch to paying a lower amount as an emergency stopgap measure.

 Taking these steps will allow you to avoid the “set it and forget” it approach that can cause autopay to backfire.

-“You can enjoy the convenience of autopay, but still take responsibility for your account,” Clements says.
+“You can enjoy the convenience of autopay but still take responsibility for your account,” Clements says.